-Statement for Online Instructors: At the beginning of the semester, the instructor must report "no show" students for this course.
+At the beginning of the semester, the instructor must report "no show" to students for this course.
 "No show" indicates the student will be removed from the course.
-In order to be considered as attending the online course, the student must log in to D2L and complete "Getting Started," step #1.
+To be considered as attending the online course, the student must log in to D2L and complete "Getting Started," step #1.
 Students will be prompted to complete the Mandatory Attendance quiz by the deadline as given on the course schedule; this quiz will verify students' attendance in the course.